jnwillits/indigo-website/projects.md

 <br>
 <h2>Project Example: Desktop Application - The Flashcard Project</h2>
 <ul>
-<li><a href="https://theflashcardproject.com/">**Project Page**</a></li>
+<li><a href="https://theflashcardproject.com/">Project Page</a></li>
 </ul>

 <p>The Flashcard Project is a Windows application that simplifies making, managing, and studying learning flashcards on a desktop.
 The software is written in Python and features a native Windows interface so the frame is size-adjustable, making it easy to have study references displayed.</p>

 <p>As part of this project, I authored a flashcard learning deck for studying Python coding.
 You can find the database, named fp-python.db, in the releases section of the code respository.
 This is also open source and I am inviting contributions.
-See the [The Flashcard Project Page](https://theflashcardproject.com) for more information and links to download the application.</p>
+See the <a href="https://theflashcardproject.com">The Flashcard Project Page</a>) for more information and links to download the application.</p>

 ![The Flashcard Project]( https://jnwillits.github.io/indigo/assets/images/fp-screen_1280x640.png )